julianm-7/TennisSchedule/README.md

 # Tennis Tournament Scheduling Application
 The purpose of this application was to demonstrate our knowledge of a relational database and SQL in which our group chose MySQL as the language.
-With previous experience doing front end with Flask in Python from my PetSitter project, I encouraged the group to use these tools to create our appication.
+With previous experience doing front end with Flask in Python from my PetSitter project, I encouraged the group to use these tools to create our application.
 Boostrap was used to quickly create a smooth modern theme for our application to focus our resources on the functionality of the application with some minimal CSS customizations.
 Jinja templating was used in this project to reduce redundant copy and paste code by having a main template in the index.html file that created the basis for the other files.
 Jinja also provided excellent functionality by incorporating Python into our html files to use as